benhenshaw/rhythm/doc/final.md

 draw_image(frame, x, y);
 ~~~

 This method relies on the bitmap holding the frames of animation to store them vertically; with each succeeding frame below the previous.
-This differs from frames being stored horizontally, as when vertically stacked the pitch -- being the number of pixels between the start of each row of pixel data -- and width -- being simply the number of pixels to be draw -- are equal.
+This differs from frames being stored horizontally as when vertically stacked, the *pitch* -- being the number of pixels between the start of each row of pixel data -- and *width* -- being simply the number of pixels to be draw -- are equal.
+If they were not the pitch would need to be calculated by multiplying the number of frames by the width of a single frame, so it is simply easier if these values are made equal.

 #### Text
 <!-- Discuss the rendering of text. -->